The Right to Information;

 Freedom of Expression and Restrictions;

 The realization of human rights in the information environment requires the search for the balances between participants in the communication processes and is associated with new challenges for the rule of law and civil society.
-On the one hand, there is the right of freedom of expression and access to the information in the public interest, on the other – legal and ethical restrictions protecting the interests of individuals and states.
+On the one hand, there is the right to freedom of expression and access to the information in the public interest, on the other – legal and ethical restrictions protecting the interests of individuals and states.

 The online media and social media environment needs to reduce radicalism and conflict: the hate speech rhetoric spreading on the Internet multiplies intolerance on the basis of gender, national, religious or sexual identity.
 Under these conditions, the civil society and professional participants of the media environment are entrusted with the mission of disseminating legal and ethical standards of working with information.
+At the same time, the society has to confront the attempts of censorship and unreasonable state control over the dissemination of information.

 Within the group there are two working platforms: